captbaritone/raven-for-redux/README.md

 Signature: `state => userContext`

-The [user context] is an important part of the error report.
-This function allows you to define a mapping from the `state` to the user context.
-When `getUserContext` is spesified, the result of `getUserContext` will set the the user context before sending the error report.
+Raven allows you to associcate a [user context] with each error report.
+`getUserContext` allows you to define a mapping from your Redux `state` to the user context.
+When `getUserContext` is specified, the result of `getUserContext` will be used to derive the user context before sending an error report.
 Be careful not to mutate your `state` within this function.

 If you have specified a [`dataCallback`] when you configured Raven, note that `getUserContext` will be applied _before_ your specified `dataCallback`.
-When a `getUserContext` function is given, it will override the user context set elsewhere.
+When a `getUserContext` function is given, it will override any previously set user context.

-This option was introduced in version 1.X
+This option was introduced in version 1.2.0.

 ## Changelog

+### 1.2.0

+* Add `getUserContext` option. ([#49])

 ### 1.1.1